-- The compensation committee will continue to conduct an annual review of named executive officer compensation - Adopted a clawback policy to recoup certain executive compensation in the event of an accounting restatement - Adopted stock ownership guidelines for our directors and named executive officers - Although an applicable measurement date has not yet occurred based on our stock ownership guidelines, which are detailed further below in this document, if a measurement of stock ownership were taken as of May 31, 2023, each of Messrs.
-Singh, Cavanaugh, Barnes, and Hilton would be in compliance and exceed the ownership levels set forth in the guidelines. - O As of May 31, 2023, Mr. Singh owned stock worth over 29 times his base salary, which is more than quadruple the ownership guideline threshold, and Messrs.
-Barnes and Cavanaugh owned stock worth more than 4 times their base salaries, which is more than double the ownership guideline threshold. - Our recently-appointed executive officer, Mr. Eskew, and our other directors are making progress towards their achievement of these guidelines in the allotted time period. - Increased the proportion of executive compensation that is performance-based - O Performance stock units ("PSUs") are expected to comprise approximately 50% of the weighting of long-term equity incentives starting with grants in fiscal 2024.

-- O These PSUs are expected to be granted with a three-year measurement period that includes performance targets for revenue, Adjusted EBITDA, and customer retention as measured by gross dollar retention.
-We believe these metrics align with shareholder interests by ensuring a balanced approach to growth and profitability while remaining focused on customer satisfaction and retention. - O These performance targets are expected to be equally weighted and the PSUs vest at the end of the three-year period, up to the amount graded and subject to satisfaction of the performance targets. - We have established minimum achievement levels for each of these metrics, below which our named executive officers would receive no value from their PSUs.
+- · The compensation committee will continue to conduct an annual review of executive officer compensation - · Adopted a clawback policy to recoup certain executive compensation in the event of an accounting restatement - · Adopted stock ownership guidelines for our directors and executive officers - · Increased the proportion of executive compensation that is performance-based - Performance stock units ("PSUs") comprised approximately 50% of the weighting of long-term equity incentives starting with grants in fiscal 2024. - These PSUs were granted with a three-year measurement period that includes performance targets for revenue, Adjusted EBITDA, and customer retention as measured by gross dollar retention.
+We believe these metrics align with shareholder interests by ensuring a balanced approach to growth and profitability while remaining focused on customer satisfaction and retention. - These performance targets are equally weighted and the PSUs vest at the end of the three-year period based on achievement against the performance targets. - We have established minimum achievement levels for each of these metrics, below which our named executive officers would receive no value from their PSUs.